-This course is an introduction to the Standard Building Code, N.F.P.A.
+This course offers lecture and practicum.
+It introduces Standard Building Code, N.F.P.A.
 101 and A.D.A and / or International Building Code.
 Emphasis is placed on theory of building safety, code document organization and the application of codes to actual buildings.
 The learning of codes is further extended by applying the code knowledge to producing an actual set of technical [contract] documentation of an assigned architectural project.